 History buffs will have a wonderful time exploring Fort Collins history and the picturesque downtown and Western landscape.
 Visitors can ride our working Birney Car Trolley between City Park and Downtown, explore the history of Annie the Railroad Dog, and take a ghost tour to explore the paranormal activity of Old Town.
 There is rich western history to explore as well!
 Take self-guided Historic Walks throughout the original Old Town area with the comprehensive Historic Explorations Map, or opt for a quicker self-guided walking tour with interesting architecture by doing the Historic Walking Tour.

 Downtown’s historic buildings showcase innovative architecture, tell the pioneering story of Colorado’s west and have faint shadows of the military encampment.
 Fort Collins even has a tie to Disneyland USA, the historic strip on Walnut Street and the old Firehouse served as inspiration for Disneyland’s Main Street.
 Take part of the self-guided walking tour of Downtown’s historical highlights; click here for the Historic Walking Tour map.
 And tour companies offer many guided history tours including one via horse drawn wagon!
-The Poudre Landmarks Foundation also runs regular events and tours of the Avery House, and an annual historic homes tour each September.
+The Poudre Landmarks Foundation also runs regular events and tours of 1883 Water Works and of the Avery House, and an annual historic homes tour each September.

 Spirits, aberrations and specters are all about as you walk through the historic streets of Old Town Fort Collins.
 The original location for the town’s earliest residents, Native American tribes before them, and the home to the civil war military encampment, Old Town is the keeper of many secrets.
 There are underground tunnels, a secret river and a seedy underworld that lead to many haunted stories from Fort Collins’ past.